 (k) Route.

-J. A program may not have interim medications.

-K. Medical orders shall be updated at least annually with the Resident Assessment Tool, or sooner as needed
+J..
+Medical orders shall be updated at least annually with the Resident Assessment Tool, or sooner as needed

-[N.] L. Medications and treatments shall be administered consistent with current signed medical orders and using professional standards of practice.
+[N.] K. Medications and treatments shall be administered consistent with current signed medical orders and using professional standards of practice.

-M. Staff shall chart on the medication administration record each time staff administer, or assist in the administration of, a medication.
+L. Staff shall chart on the medication administration record each time staff administer, or assist in the administration of, a medication.

-N. Only sealed, unopened medication packages or individual unit dose blisters may be returned to the inventory of the pharmacy.
+M. Only sealed, unopened medication packages or individual unit dose blisters may be returned to the inventory of the pharmacy.

-O. Required Documentation..
+[O.] N. Required Documentation.

-(1) A staff member shall count and record the documentation required under §M of this regulation for all residents for whom medications are administered, or who receive assistance in taking their medications, as defined by Regulation .02B(3)(b) of this chapter, at the time that the resident takes or receives medications.
+(1) A staff member shall count and record the documentation required under [§M] §I of this regulation for all residents for whom medications are administered, or who receive assistance in taking their medications, as defined by Regulation .02B[(3)(b)] of this chapter, at the time that the resident takes or receives medications.

-(2) A staff member shall record the documentation required under §M of this regulation for residents who self-administer:
+(2) A staff member shall record the documentation required under [§M] §I of this regulation for residents who self-administer:

 (a) Upon admission; or